JuneXia/JuneXia.github.io/source/_posts/dl/【Paper笔记 Matting】Paper Pool.md

 **Method**

 ![](../../images/ml/SHM-figure3.jpg)
 Figure 3: Overview of our semantic human matting method.
 Given an input image, a T-Net, which is implemented as PSPNet-50, is used to predict the 3-channel trimap.
 The predicted trimap is then concatenated with the original image and fed into the M-Net to predict the raw alpha matte.
-Finally, both the predicted trimap and raw alpha matte are fed into the Fusion Module to generate the nal alpha matte according to Eq.
+Finally, both the predicted trimap and raw alpha matte are fed into the Fusion Module to generate the final alpha matte according to Eq.
 4. The entire network is trained in an end-to-end fashion.

 T-Net 是一个分割网络，它会生成一个trimap;